cran/greybox/README.md

 1. cramer - calculates Cramer's V for two categorical variables.
 Plus tests the significance of such association.
 2. mcor - function returns the coefficients of multiple correlation between the variables.
 This is useful when measuring association between categorical and numerical variables.
 3. association (aka 'assoc()') - function returns matrix of measures of association, choosing between cramer(), mcor() and cor() depending on the types of variables.
-4. determination (aka 'determ()') - function returns the vector of coefficients of determination (R^2) for the provided data.
+4. determination (and the method 'determ()') - function returns the vector of coefficients of determination (R^2) for the provided data.
 This is useful for the diagnostics of multicollinearity.
 5. tableplot - plots the graph for two categorical variables.
 6. spread - plots the matrix of scatter / boxplot / tableplot diagrams - depending on the type of the provided variables.
 7. graphmaker - plots the original series, the fitted values and the forecasts.

 ### Models evaluation functions
 1. ro - rolling origin evaluation (see the vignette).
-2. rmc - Regression for Multiple Comparison of forecasting methods.
-Can be used, for example, when RelMAE is calculated for several forecasting methods and an analysis of statistical significance in accuracy of methods needs to be carried out.
-This can be especially useful when you have a lot of methods to compare.
-The test is faster than Nemenyi in this case and becomes more powerful and accurate.
+2. rmcb - Regression for Multiple Comparison with the Best.
+This is a simplified version of the nemenyi / MCB test, relying on regression on ranks of methods.
 3. measures - the error measures for the provided forecasts.
 Includes MPE, MAPE, MASE, sMAE, sMSE, RelMAE, RelRMSE, MIS, sMIS, RelMIS, pinball and others.
 <!--5. nemenyi - non-parametric test for comparison of multiple classifiers / methods.
 This function not only conducts the test, but also provide the plots, showing the ranks of the different methods together with their confidence intervals.-->